Common True Katydid, courtesy of bugguide.net.

 In the night, however, I keep waking, wondering about the racket pulsing around me.
 It takes a few seconds before I realize and remember: crickets.
 Fascinatingly loud, percussive and choral, they strew the night with rhythms.
 Their steady, nearly flute-like notes carry the background as the various katydid soloists rasp at the air.
 One common true katydid claws KAY TEE DID with his forewings, another one answers, KAY TEE DID, usually with a touch of overlap, a little bit higher or lower than the first.
 Their cousins, the sword-bearing coneheads, tst-tst-tst through the night, starting at twilight, and broad-winged bush katydids start their tzeet-tzeet quietly before letting them go unleashed, roaring loudly into the night.

 The blue heron billowing across the sky in the morning.

 An osprey, flying above us as we greeted a friend just returned home.
 Never thought I’d see one of them in Boston, but there it was, its wings bending like elbows as it traveled toward the Arboretum or toward the sea.
 Apparently sightings of them aren’t quite so rare as I’d thought.

 I picked several pounds of elderberries at the garden and in-between the branches found a mockingbird giving me a Look.

 While brushing my teeth I crept into the kitchen to find the crazed squirrel that’s been trying to live indoors for the last few months.
 It scratched at the metal screen and hardly moved as I shooed and cussed it away.
 It finally left when I really got in its face, waving my toothbrush around like a fourth-rate wand.

 I thought that Moby Dick, my beloved snail of nearly two years, was dead, but then Matt pointed out that he/she wasn’t.
-As a reward for its liveliness I brought it a thick twig strewn in lichen.
+As a reward for its liveliness I offered it a thick twig chartreuse with lichen.